typst/typst/README.md

 cargo build --release
 ```

 The optimized binary will be stored in `target/release/`.
+In the process of
+building the CLI, fonts for embedding into the binary will be downloaded from
+`typst.org`.

 Another good way to contribute is by [sharing packages][packages] with the
 community.